rlauer6/doc-converter/README.md

 A Perl script, `fix-OOXMLRecalcMode` is executed as part of the stack creation process.
 It sets a LibreOffice configuration value so spreadsheets are recalculated when they are loaded.
-This is required if you want your formulas to be calculated before PDFs are created.
+This is required if you want your formulas in spreadsheets to be calculated before PDFs are created.

 ### ghostscript fixups (Japanese Fonts)